 An excused absence, sometimes generically called administrative leave, is an absence from duty administratively authorized without loss of pay and without charge to leave.
 Ordinarily, excused absences are authorized on an individual basis, except where an installation is closed or a group of employees is excused from work for certain purposes.

 P.L.
 114-328 of 2016 changed numerous policies regarding such absences, standardizing and putting legal authority behind practices that had built up over the years under general authority of agencies to control their operations.
 That law formally authorized administrative leave while specifying its allowable uses, and also created specific new categories of excused absences for situations that previously had fallen under the general practice of administrative leave.
 These are investigative leave, notice leave, and weather and safety leave.
-(Note: While final rules on weather and safety leave were issued in 2018, rules regarding the other policies were not yet finalized.)
+(Note: While final rules on weather and safety leave were issued in 2018, rules regarding the other policies were not formally finalized; however, agencies generally follow the practices described below.)

 Administrative leave—An agency may place an employee on administrative leave for no more than 10 workdays in a calendar year.
 Allowable reasons include if the absence directly relates to the mission of the agency; is for an activity officially sponsored or sanctioned by the agency; or if the agency determines that the absence would be in the interest of the agency or the government as a whole.